Where and how to find the best developers in 2020?

 Now, it could be that it is not an optimal budget utilization, you will need to assess for yourself, and not every programmer, of course, will agree to do it – people have their preferences, some do not like certain languages or frameworks, yet a smart software consultant usually will be able, and willing, to tackle uncharged technology territories, and will often deliver a successful code change despite lack of previous experience, or lack of interest in particular technology framework/language.

-Selecting a perfect employee is practically impossible after all, everyone has their flaws.
-However, if you keep the above tips in mind while looking for a programmer, you would definitely do it right.
+During the journey to find programmers, selecting a perfect employee is practically impossible after all, everyone has their flaws.
+However, if you keep the above tips in mind while selecting a candidate, you would definitely do it right.